LukasLiss/scientometric-analysis-africa-affiliated-research/README.md

-# Machine Learning for Health in Africa — Reproduction Package
+# Scientometric Analysis of African-Affiliated Research about AI in Healthcare

 Data and analysis code for the scientometric study of machine-learning-for-health research with at least one African-affiliated author, published 2023–2025.